What other techniques are used in cancer surgery?

 Blood clots most commonly occur in the legs and may cause some swelling and pain.

-A blood clot that breaks off and travels to a lung is called a pulmonary embolism, a dangerous and sometimes deadly condition.
+A blood clot that breaks off and travels to a lung (pulmonary embolism) is a dangerous and sometimes deadly condition.

 Your surgeon will take precautions to prevent blood clots from developing, such as getting you up and out of bed as soon as possible after your operation or prescribing a blood-thinning medication to reduce the risk of a clot.